chaostoolkit/chaostoolkit-kubernetes/README.md

 Please explore the code to see existing provbes and actions.

+## Configuration

+This extension to the Chaos Toolkit expects the Kubernetes configuyration to be found at the usual place in your HOME directory under `~/.kube/`.

+You should therefore ensure you can fully connect to your Kubernetes cluster from a `kubectl` command before using this extension in your experiment.

 ## Contribute

 If you wish to contribute more functions to this package, you are more than